-We acknowledge superb research assistance by Giovanni Villa S. Also, we would like to thank Andrés Gatty for sharing data from Peru.
-In addition, we thank to Elías Albagli, Miguel Fuentes, Andrés Fernandez, and seminar participants at the official positions of the Central Bank of Chile or its Board members.

-Central Bank of Chile for useful comments.
-The views expressed are those of the authors and do not necessarily represent
+^{} We acknowledge superb research assistance by Giovanni Villa S. Also, we would like to thank Andres Gatty for sharing data from Peru.
+In addition, we thank to Elias Albagli, Miguel Fuentes, Andres Fernandez, and seminar participants at the Central Bank of Chile for useful comments.
+The views expressed are those of the authors and do not necessarily represent official positions of the Central Bank of Chile or its Board members.
+Emails: gcarlomagno@bcentral.cl; jfornero@bcentral.cl; asansone@bcentral.cl.